ofaridd/Automatically-Check-your-Grades/README.md

 # Automatically-Check-your-Grades
 Automatically sending you a notification if a new grade is out.

+INSTALLING VISUAL STUDIO CODE AND NODE JS AND puppeteer LIBRARY IS REQUIRED.
+(to install puppeteer packlages to the folder, in the terminal type " npm i puppeteer).

 A brief introduction before explaining,
 1. This is mainly done for GIU students, but can also be used by others.